 Maintains a specialized area of responsibility while aiding in the delivery of care in areas such as Purchasing, Receiving, Auditing, Sterile and nonsterile compounding, Billing, Informatics, Medication Reconciliation, Licensing, Contracting, and Marketing.

-Supports BSWQA clinical pharmacists by performing medication reconciliation and formulary research for pharmacists.
-Also supports BSWQA Comprehensive Care Management Team (CCM team- Registered Nurses, Social Workers, Community Health Workers, and Health Care Coordinators) by fielding medication questions, escalating all clinical questions to the pharmacists, attending CCM huddles and providing medication education topics for presentation by pharmacists or residents.
+Aids BSWQA clinical pharmacists by performing medication reconciliation and formulary research for pharmacists.
+Also helps BSWQA Comprehensive Care Management Team (CCM team- Registered Nurses, Social Workers, Community Health Workers, and Health Care Coordinators) by fielding medication questions, escalating all clinical questions to the pharmacists, attending CCM huddles and providing medication education topics for presentation by pharmacists or residents.

 Participates in education for pharmacy residents/students.